Mazatlan Entertains

 Open every day: Mercado de la Juarez , also called Hildago Mercado and not to be confused with the Sunday Juarez Flea Market.
 This market is HUGE, blocks and blocks and some stalls open as early as 5 am. but to be safe, go around 8 am.
 A few souvenir and spice shops but mostly food.
 Weekdays some stalls stay open until 7 pm, on the weekend most stalls are closed by 2 pm.
 Located in the Juarez area, Enrique Pérez Arce. [closes early on important holiday like Christmas, Easter etc.,]

 Wednesdays and Thursdays: La Ruta Gastronomica, a walking gastro tour of Centro Historico.
 Food, beverages and the history of iconic buildings together in one delightful experience.
 You’ll visit six different restaurants and enjoy an appetizer and the bartender’s choice of beverage [alcoholic or non alcoholic] at each restaurant.
-Reservations are required, please indicate: Ruta 1 or Ruta 2; your time, 4 pm. to 7 pm. or 5 pm. to 8 pm., if you have any food allergies such as gluten free.
+Reservations are required, please indicate: Ruta 1 or Ruta 2; 4 pm. to 7 pm. or 5 pm- 8 pm. if you have any food allergies such as gluten free inform the tour guide before you leave!
 The price is $950, pesos only please, payable on the day of tour.
 If you speak English contact Chris Davidson, +52 669 100 8793; if you speak Spanish contact Marco Bernal at +52 667 198 5461.

-Ruta 1: La Molcajeteria, El Presidio, El Cielo, Casa Canobbio, Ruiseñor, El Cielo, Casa Canobbio and Gaia Bistrot. [you will meet at La Molcajeteria, Constitución #250, host will confirm the time.]
+Ruta 1: La Molcajeteria, El Presidio, Ruiseñor, El Cielo, Casa Canobbio and Gaia Bistrot. [you will meet at La Molcajeteria, on Constitución #250, please confirm your time, 4 or 5 pm.]

-Ruta 2:Angelina’s Kitchen, Mariscos Bahia, Il Cielo Napolitano, Belisairo Brunch and Grill, Ruiseñor, and Helarte Sano.[you will meet at Mariscos Bahia, Mariano Escobedo # 203, host will confirm the time.]
+Ruta 2 :Angelina’s Kitchen, Mariscos Bahia, Il Cielo Napolitano, Belisario Brunch and Grill, Ruiseñor and Helarte Sano[you will meet at Mariscos Bahia, Mariano Escobedo # 203, please confirm your time, 4 or 5 pm.]

 Thursdays: Danzón in la Plazuela Zaragoza – every age group is invited, music provided and some chairs.
 Afternoon delight to watch couples of all ages dancing.
 5 pm. to 7 pm.